ContractLand/terra-bridge-btc/README.md

   - **Standardized Interface**: The bridge should follow a standardized interface for easy integration purposes.

-  - **Permission-less**: The bridge should function under a non-authority based security model.
+  - **Permission-less**: The bridge should function under a decentralized security model.

 ## Bridge Design